DiscoBiscuit99/sort-it/README.md

-# Sort It &ndash; Various sorting algorithms
+# SortIt &ndash; Various sorting algorithms

 This crate includes a bunch of sorting algorithms.
 As of now, only three algorithms have been implemented but rest assured, more are coming!